-An examination of 60 studies vetted by three authoritative agencies, and employing credible outcome criteria (12-month post-program effects for the intended population, net of negative effects), found no effectiveness by U.S. school-based comprehensive sex education (CSE) at decreasing teen pregnancy or STD rates.
-It also found insufficient evidence of effectiveness at increasing teen abstinence or condom use.
+An examination of 60 studies (vetted by three authoritative agencies) employing credible outcome criteria (12-month post-program effects for the target population, net of negative effects) found no effectiveness by U.S. school-based comprehensive sex education (CSE) at decreasing teen pregnancy or STD rates and insufficient evidence of effectiveness at increasing teen abstinence or condom use.
 There was far more evidence of CSE failure than success and a concerning number of negative effects.
 The limited evidence for school-based abstinence education appeared more promising, enough to justify additional research.